The many causes of infantile colic and how to help the crying, upset, colicky baby

 Let’s look at another example: If another baby has colic because it has had it’s friendly bowel bacteria upset by a course of antibiotics then the breastfeeding mother trying to help by avoiding known colic causing foods won’t get the desired results either.
 Only helping this baby replenish its friendly bacteria will help.

-In these cases I use Biogaia Protects available from The Natural Dispensary.
-I actually routinely recommend this probiotic to all the mothers and babies that consult me.
+I routinely recommend probiotics to all the mothers and babies that consult me.
 Firstly, most of them have experienced some factor around delivery which mean they will need a probiotic top up; such as antibiotics or C-section.
 Also if mums are formula feeding their baby will be missing out on the bacteria passed from mum to baby.
 I feel that having the baby take the drops directly, or the mother take them whilst breastfeeding is giving that baby future health protection.
 So much modern nutrition revolves around the adult microbiome and its role in health and disease, so why not get back to the very first time a person gets hit with antibiotics, which is often within the first few minutes of life.

 Most mothers consult me with their baby and say they have colic.
 Through questioning I try and determine the underlying causes of their baby’s colic and use the correct solutions to help.
 Technically some of these babies don’t have colic at all, it is just an easy broad term to say your baby isn’t very happy.
 Probably the most common “not colic” problem I see is some trauma from the delivery which causes irritations particularly to the baby’s head.
 For example forceps, ventouse or a long, traumatic labour.
 For this I perform cranial osteopathy with lovely results.
 I would recommend every baby to consult a cranial osteopath whether they have colic or not, but particular if the birth has been traumatic in some way, particularly with the use of these instruments or after a C-section.